swift-server/sswg/proposals/NNNN-mysql-nio.md

 ## Motiviation

 Most Swift implementations of MySQL clients are based on the [libmysqlclient](https://dev.mysql.com/doc/c-api/8.0/en/) C library which handles transport internally.
 Building a library directly on top of MySQL's wire protocol using SwiftNIO should yield a more reliable, maintainable, and performant interface for MySQL databases.
+MySQLNIO also supports both MySQL 5.7 and MySQL 8.x - as well as several versions of MariaDB and Percona Server - out of the box.
+Conversely, `libmysqlclient` requires you to install the correct version of the client to match your version of the server to be compatible.
+For example, the 5.7 client cannot connect to a default-configured 8.0 server, and the 8.0 version is unreliable when used with a 5.7 server.

 ## Dependencies